jcstein/node-app/README.md

 ### macOS download 💾

-The latest release with `quasar.dmg` images for Mac can be found on the
+The latest release with `quazar.dmg` images for Mac can be found on the
 [latest release](https://github.com/jcstein/node-app/releases/latest) page.

-Download `quasar.dmg` to your computer and open it from your downloads folder.
+Download `quazar.dmg` to your computer and open it from your downloads folder.
-Then, drag the "quasar" icon to the "Applications" folder.
+Then, drag the "quazar" icon to the "Applications" folder.

 <img width="912" alt="Screenshot 2023-06-07 at 1 03 06 AM" src="https://github.com/jcstein/node-app/assets/46639943/d5eee61f-bdbc-43da-85c0-b1b15b1af97b">